RobbieTheWagner/ember-flatpickr/tests/dummy/app/templates/docs/usage.md

 All options available to Flatpickr are available here with the exception of wrap.

 ## Plugins
 Usage of plugins like [monthSelect](https://flatpickr.js.org/plugins/#monthselectplugin) can be accomplished via the `@plugins` property on the component.
-In general, every property which is not predefined in the components itself will get passed to `EmberFlatpickr` as is, just like the `...attributes` splatter, only for component properties.

-Keep in mind to import the plugin and eventual stylesheets, so you can instantiate it in your component and pass it to the `@plugins` array. *This utilizes the included flatpickr package as dependecy of ember-flatpickr.*
+Keep in mind to import the plugin and its styles, so you can instantiate it in your component and pass it to the `@plugins` array. *This utilizes the included flatpickr package as a dependency of ember-flatpickr.*

 ```js
 // ember-cli-build.js